DjangoGirls/organizer-manual/gdpr/README.md

 # Subject Access Requests

+> Make it easy to retrieve, delete and anonymise data when you need to.

 # Contacting Users

->
+> Get fair consent before you communicate with users and maintain a preferences management.
+Get consent for photos before publishing them.

-You also need to ensure that you get consent from the applications to send them any mass email before and after the event.
-Should you also want to invite them to other meet-ups after the workshop, please ensure that
+You also need to ensure that you get consent from the applicants via the application form to send them any mass email communication before, during and after the event.
+This consent should also cover their consent to be invited to other meet-ups should you also want to suggest meet-ups they can get involved with after the event.

+They should also be able to opt out of these communications anytime they wish to, therefore you should provide a link to unsubscribe from the mass emails anytime a user wishes to do so.
+MailChimp already provides this, so if you are using MailChimp for your mass emails, you have this covered already.

+You should also get consent from participants to take photos of them and publish them.
+Consent for photos is difficult to manage through an application form and is best done by using either name tags or lanyards of different colours for
+"OK with photo" and "NOT OK with photo" attendees.
+The photographer has to make all efforts to avoid all the "NOT OK with photo" attendees and should they be visible in a photo you want to publish, you should have their faces blurred so that they cannot be recognised.

 # Profiling

+> Users must be able to opt out of profiling.

+While no profiling is done for Django Girls events in general, should you decide to profile your attendees, you should get consent from them and they should be able to opt-out of profiling, should they not be interested.